QM 6.2.3

 • deep-history (shown as a circled H*) is similar to shallow-history except it represents the most recent leaf-substate of the composite state.

-QM™ supports directly the "transition to history" feature for all QP framework types (qpc and qpcpp) as well as both QHsm-style state machines and QMsm-style state machines.
+QM™ supports directly the "transition to history" feature for all QP Framework types (qpc and qpcpp) as well as both QHsm-style state machines and QMsm-style state machines.
 Also, starting from version 4.0.0, QM supports both the deep history transition type denoted as a circled letter (H+) and the shallow history transition type denoted as a circled letter (H).

 Transition to deep history